GrindCrusher/wise-software-docs-storage/enterprise/00-compile/02-customer-settings.md

 ![](https://cdn.realsgii2.dev/wise-software-docs/image_2.37fe9231.png)

 You can add a new item to the list by clicking the Click here to add new item.
-You can delete an item by clicking on the trash can.
+You can delete an item by clicking on the garbage can.
 Keep in mind that if this equipment type is associated to a customer it may not be delete.

 # CUSTOMER TYPE